 Professor, National Institute of Informatics (NII), Japan

-Hideaki Takeda is a professor at National Institute of Informatics (NII), Japan, and a professor at the Graduate University for Advanced Studies (Sokendai).
-He received Dr. Eng. degrees from the University of Tokyo, Japan in 1991.
+Dr. Takeda is a professor at National Institute of Informatics (NII), Japan, and a professor at the Graduate University for Advanced Studies (Sokendai).
+He received Dr. Eng. degree from the University of Tokyo, Japan in 1991.
 He has been the Sumitomo endowed professor in the University of Tokyo between 2005 and 2010.
 He is the chair of the Ethics Committee, Japanese Society for Artificial Intelligence (JSAI) since 2018.
-He is also members of governmental committees such as Open Data Working Group by Cabinet Secretariat, the sub working group in the Conference toward AI Network Society by Ministry of Internal Affairs and Communications (MIC), Committee for Promotion of Information Sharing Infrastructure by Ministry of Economy, Trade and Industry (METI).
-His interest includes Artificial Intelligence, in particular Semantic Web and Linked Open Data (LOD).
-He has committed several projects by the government and private companies as the specialist of LOD.
+He also serves as a member of governmental committees such as Open Data Working Group by Cabinet Secretariat, and the sub-working group in the Conference toward AI Network Society by Ministry of Internal Affairs and Communications (MIC), Committee for Promotion of Information Sharing Infrastructure by Ministry of Economy, Trade and Industry (METI).
+His professional interest includes Artificial Intelligence, in particular Semantic Web and Linked Open Data (LOD).
+He has been commissioned to implement several projects by the government and private companies as the specialist of LOD.
 He is also the president of Linked Open Data Initiative Inc. that promotes LOD technologies for public and private sectors.

 Innovation Director, Roland Berger Ltd.